ShobiStassen/VIA/README.md

 ## Installation
 ### Linux Ubuntu 16.04 and Windows 10 Installation
-We recommend setting up a new conda environment.
+We recommend setting up a new conda environment and reccomend python version 3.10.
+Versions 3.8 and 3.9 should also work.
 You can use the examples below, the [Jupyter notebooks](https://github.com/ShobiStassen/VIA/tree/master/Jupyter%20Notebooks) and/or the [test script](https://github.com/ShobiStassen/VIA/blob/master/test_pyVIA.py) to make sure your installation works as expected.
 ```
-conda create --name ViaEnv python=3.7
+conda create --name ViaEnv python=3.10
 pip install pyVIA // tested on linux Ubuntu 16.04 and Windows 10
 ```
 This usually tries to install hnswlib, produces an error and automatically corrects itself by first installing pybind11 followed by hnswlib.
 To get a smoother installation, consider installing in the following order after creating a new conda environment: